Biosecurity (Bovine Tuberculosis–Otago Land Levy) Order 1998

 16 Auditor's remuneration

-• A person appointed as an auditor under section 95B of the Biosecurity Act 1993 must be remunerated by the Board at a rate determined by the Minister after consultation with the Board.
+A person appointed as an auditor under section 100P of the Biosecurity Act 1993 must be remunerated by TBfree New Zealand at a rate determined by the Minister after consultation with TBfree New Zealand (or, if the consultation occurred before 1 July 2013, the Animal Health Board (Incorporated)).

 17 Appointment of arbitrator